timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Outcome :material-cursor-default-click:"

-        - I am the rear OPR, and although nothing extraordinary happens in this jam, I believe this jam is a good example oh how you can expect me to officiate for any level of play.
+        - I am the rear OPR, and although nothing extraordinary happens in this jam, this jam is a good example of how you can expect me to officiate for any level of play.

     === "Importance :material-cursor-default-click:"